aircrftdev/aircrft-gridsome-starter-blog-v1/content/posts/whats-your-moonshot-home.md

 series: false
 cover_image: ./images/aircrft-fuel-cover-1030x550.png
 canonical_url: false
-description: Thoughtfully curated tools & solutions for startups.
+description:Tools & solutions for startups.
+Thoughtfully curated.
 ---

 Markdown is intended to be as easy-to-read and easy-to-write as is feasible.Readability, however, is emphasized above all else.
 A Markdown-formatted